Chris Taylor Player Props: Dodgers vs. White Sox

 Chris Taylor At The Plate

-- Taylor has six doubles, a triple, 10 home runs and 12 walks while hitting .208.
+- Taylor has six doubles, a triple, 10 home runs and 12 walks while batting .208.

+- Taylor has reached base via a hit in 25 games this season (of 53 played), and had multiple hits in six of those games.

-- In 28.8% of his games this season, Taylor has driven in at least one run.
-In six of those games (11.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Taylor has driven home a run in 15 games this season (28.3%), including more than one RBI in 11.3% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 18 games this season, with multiple runs five times.
+- He has scored in 19 of 53 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.